mafifafm/pxt-microbit/docs/courses/csintro/arrays/activity.md

 ```

 Now, we need a way to access one word at a time from this array of words.
-* We can use the 'show string' block from the Basic Toolbox drawer, and the 'on screen up' event handler from the Input Toolbox drawer (this is a drop-down menu choice of the 'on shake' block) to tell the micro:bit to display a word when we tilt the micro:bit up.
+* We can use the 'show string' block from the Basic Toolbox drawer, and the 'on screen up' event handler from the Input Toolbox drawer (this is a drop-down menu choice of the 'on shake' block) to tell the Ragga to display a word when we tilt the Ragga up.
 * For this version, we’ll display the words one at a time in the order they were first placed into the array.
 * We’ll use the index of the array to keep track of what word to display at any given time, so you'll need to create an 'index' variable.